Get a quote

 • Combination.
 You’ll often see hip roofs with gable roof portions over dormers or a skillion over the porch.

-However, the material the roof is made of and the way it’s attached to the home also play a key role in the longevity of the roof and the amount of wind damage a home experiences.
+As you might’ve guessed from the description, a hip roof usually nets homeowners a lower premium on their home insurance, especially if they live in high-wind areas.
+However, the material the roof is made of and the way it’s attached to the home also play a key role in the longevity of the roof and reducing the amount of wind damage a home experiences.

 Roof material and longevity

+When you apply for insurance, your insurer may ask about the roof material and when it was last replaced.
+This gives them an idea about how much life the roof has left in it.
 As you might’ve guessed, newer roofs may fetch you a lower rate with some carriers.
 Others may simply require that your roof be under a certain age for you to qualify for coverage.

-Secondary water resistance: What’s under your roof
+Secondary water resistance: what’s under your roof

 Some roofs have a layer under the shingles or tiles to provide extra protection in case water gets past the primary barrier.
 This is called secondary water resistance (SWR) in the insurance and roofing world.